anbergem/opencv_wrapper/README.md

 ![alt text](images/helper.png)

-Not only is this a tad less tedious to write, but we are also able to rotate only the relevant part of the circle by slicing.
+Not only is this a tad less tedious to write, but we are also easily able to rotate only the relevant part of the circle by slicing.
 The contour, rectangle and point objects are also an ease to work with.

+### Other Area of Ease
+While not providing examples, there are many other parts of the OpenCV that become an ease to work with, when using cvhelper.
+Areas include

+* Morphology
+* Image normalization
+* Color conversion
+* Thresholding
+* Image smoothing